kamilkisiela/loona/docs/react/essentials/effects.md

 ## Multiple actions

-The `Effect` accepts not only a single action class but also an array of them.
+The `effect` accepts not only a single action class but also an array of them.

 ```typescript
 export class BooksState {